JereKuusela/valheim-dev/publish/README.md

 # Features

+## Improved autocomplete

+Console now provides autocomplete for all parameters instead of just the first one.

+Console also supports autocomplete for named parameters to more easily use the new commands.

+## Command aliasing

+New commands can be created to shorten commonly used commands.

+- `alias [name] [value]`: Adds a new command alias.
+	- `alias dm debugmode`: Adds a new command `dm` as a shorter version of `debugmode`.
+	- `alias move target move`: Adds a new command `move` as a shorter version of `target move`.
+	- `alias remove target remove radius=10 id`: Adds a new command `remove` that converts `remove=[id]` to `target remove radius=10 id=[id]` which allows more easily to remove nearby objects.
+	- `alias remove_corgi remove=StatueCorgi`: Adds a new command `remove_corgi` as a shorter version of `target remove radius=10 id=StatueCorgi` (aliases can be nested up to 10 times).
+- `alias`: Prints all aliases.
+- `alias [name]`: Removes the given alias.

 ## Improved key bindings

-`bind` command supports a new named parameter `keys=` that allows configuring which keys must or must not be down when pressing the bound key ([key codes](https://docs.unity3d.com/ScriptReference/KeyCode.html)).

-For example:
+Keybindings now work with modifier keys ([key codes](https://docs.unity3d.com/ScriptReference/KeyCode.html)).

+- `bind [keycode] [value] [keys=]`: Adds a new key binding with modifier keys.
 	- `bind j god`: Toggles god mode when pressing J.
 	- `bind j god keys=leftalt`: Toggles god mode when pressing J while left alt is down.
 	- `bind j god keys=-leftalt`: Toggles god mode when pressing J while left alt is not down.
 	- `bind j god keys=leftalt,h`: Toggles god mode when pressing J while both left alt and h are down.

 After removing this mod, these binds very likely stop working or lead to unexpected behavior.
 Recommended to clear all binds with the `resetbinds` command.